trangdata/tpot-fss-ms/manuscript.md

 We apply TPOT with the new DS operator on both simulated datasets and a real world RNA-Seq gene expression dataset.
 With both real-world and simulated data, we hope to acquire a comprehensive view of the strengths and limitations of TPOT in the next generation sequencing domain.

+#### Simulation methods
+The simulated datasets were generated using the `R` package `privateEC`, which was designed to simulate realistic effects to be expected in gene expression or resting-state fMRI data.
+In the current study, to be consistent with the real expression dataset (described below), we simulate interaction effect data with *m* = 200 individuals (100 cases and 100 controls) and *p* = 5,000 real-valued features with 4% functional (true positive association with outcome) for each training and testing set.
+Full details of the simulation approach can be found in Refs. [@p7dAO241; @NKnMeQUs].
+Briefly, the privateEC simulation induces a differential co-expression network random normal expression levels and permute the values of targeted features within the cases to generate interactions.
+Further, by imposing a large number of background features (no association with outcome), we seek to assess TPOT-DS’s performance in accommodating large numbers of non-predictive features.
 #### Real-world RNA-Seq expression data
 We employed TPOT-DS on an RNA-Seq expression dataset of 78 individuals with major depressive disorder (MDD) and 79 healthy controls (HC) from Ref. [@p7dAO241].
 Gene expression levels were quantified from reads of 19,968 annotated protein-coding genes and underwent a series of preprocessing steps including low read-count and outlier removal, technical and batch effect adjustment, and coefficient of variation filtering.
 Consequently, whole blood RNA-Seq measurements of 5,912 genes were obtained and are now used in the current study to test for association with MDD status.
 We use the 23 subsets of interconnected genes called depression gene modules (DGMs) identified from the RNA-Seq gene network module analysis [@p7dAO241] as input for the DS operator.

-#### Simulation methods
-The simulated datasets were generated using the `R` package `privateEC`, which was designed to simulate realistic effects to be expected in gene expression or resting-state fMRI data.
-In the current study, to be consistent with the real expression dataset, we simulate interaction effect data with *m* = 200 individuals (100 cases and 100 controls) and *p*= 5,000 real-valued features with 4% functional (true positive association with outcome) for each training and testing set.
-Full details of the simulation approach can be found in Refs. [@p7dAO241; @NKnMeQUs].
-Briefly, the privateEC simulation induces a differential co-expression network random normal expression levels and permute the values of targeted features within the cases to generate interactions.
-Further, by imposing a large number of background features (no association with outcome), we seek to assess TPOT-DS’s performance in accommodating large numbers of non-predictive features.

 To closely resemble the module size distribution in the RNA-Seq data, we first fit a $\Gamma$ distribution to the observed module sizes then sample from this distribution values for the simulated subset size, before the total number of features reaches 4,800 (number of background features).
 Then, the background features were randomly placed in each subset corresponding to its size.
 Also, for each subset $S_i, i = 1, \dots, n$, a functional feature $s_j$ belongs to the subset with the probability
 $$P(s_j \in S_i) \sim 1.618^{-i}$$ {#eq:p_subset}